openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

 If you believe in this goal of a unified environment for development, similar to how Adobe has been unifying the art asset pipeline, let me know.
 If you have other ideas beyond the Flash API, feel free to explain why.

 If you like the Flash API, and you believe we should be able to freely distribute to multiple platforms and technologies, OpenFL has been a way of making this a reality, but it isn't the only way to go about it.
-I'm open to your thoughts or ideas how we can unify more of the community to help build one great Flash implementation rather than a lot of "half" implementations elsewhere.
+I'm open to your thoughts or ideas how we can unify more of the community to help build one great Flash implementation rather than a lot of partial implementations elsewhere.

 If you are interested in the OpenFL project, it is quite robust, but not yet perfect.
 We can use help with documentation, with code, or you can help support the project by giving to us on [Patreon](http://patreon.com/openfl).
 OpenFL has been used to build the critically-acclaimed, "Game of the Year" Papers, Please.
 TiVo uses OpenFL to power set-top boxes, Smart TVs and other devices to great user satisfaction, and games using OpenFL have been downloaded millions of times on almost every platform.